phun-ky/phun-ky.github.io/src/assets/posts/2015-09-14-how-to-work-with-trusted-data.md

 title: 'How to work with Trusted Data'
 tagline: 'What can we do to make sure the data we have is trustworthy?'
 description:
-  'The <a class="ph" href="/2015/09/09/trusted-data">previous article on "Trusted Data"</a>, covered the definition on the term, but the article did not provide any leads yet on how to act on this.
+  'The [previous article on "Trusted Data"](/2015/09/09/trusted-data), covered the definition on the term, but the article did not provide any leads yet on how to act on this.
 How do you work with data and ensure the data is trustworthy?'
 category: 'Technology'
 image: https://upload.wikimedia.org/wikipedia/commons/thumb/2/2a/RAILROAD_WORK_CREW_IMPROVES_THE_TRACKS_AND_BED_OF_THE_ATCHISON%2C_TOPEKA_AND_SANTA_FE_RAILROAD_NEAR_BELLEFONT%2C_KANSAS..._-_NARA_-_556012.jpg/640px-RAILROAD_WORK_CREW_IMPROVES_THE_TRACKS_AND_BED_OF_THE_ATCHISON%2C_TOPEKA_AND_SANTA_FE_RAILROAD_NEAR_BELLEFONT%2C_KANSAS..._-_NARA_-_556012.jpg
 tags: [trusted-data, data, how-to]